divad12/blog/open-sourcing-uw-flow-draft.md

 ## How we started

-Two years ago, I met up with two friends to hack on a side project with these goals:
+Two years ago, I met up with Mack and Sandy to hack on a side project with these goals:

 - Launch fast and iterate
 - Make something useful